natashamcintyre/CV/README.md

 ## Aims :rocket:
-**I like to work with people who...** are kind, and who value teamwork and balance.
+**I like to work with people who...** are kind, and who value honest and open communication, teamwork and balance.
 I want to be part of a diverse workforce with people who champion different strengths, are not afraid to ask for help or offer support, and value learning.

 **In my next job it's important that...**
 I have opportunities to take some ownership.
 I have really enjoyed feature leading and would love to continue doing this or something similar.